This page offers an overview of the conference program. For information on how to get to the locations, see the practicalities page.

 - Working on a Dream: Publishing and Linking Belgian Person Observations using Citizen Science – Sytze Van Herck, Rick Mourits and Lise Foket

-A VU University Library tour and welcome reception will be organized on Thursday.
+A VU University Library tour and welcome reception will be organized on Wednesday.
 Please see the social program page for more information and to register for the library tour.
+The tours start at 16.45 and the drinks and snacks will be served from 17h onward.

 Thursday 5 June – Day 2